-Class A member of PGA and Head Professional at Stonebrooke Golf Club, Shakopee, MN 55379.
+Class A member of PGA Certified in Teaching and Coaching, Head Professional at Stonebrooke Golf Club, Shakopee, MN 55379.

 Gary has a real passion for golf and helping others to achieve their golfing goals and desires.
 I believe the mental attitude is the most powerful tool we have.
 The set up determines the motion, and if you really want to lower your score?
 Practice and develop your short game.